RWTH-EBC/AixLib/bin/README.md

 This folder is important for the CI commands.

-show_ref.txt: If certain models are visualized on the basis of the reference files, these must be entered line by line in the text file show_ref.txt.
+`show_ref.txt`: If certain models are visualized on the basis of the reference files, these must be entered line by line in the text file show_ref.txt.
 Afterwards the file must be pushed with the command `git commit -m "ci_show_ref"`

-update_ref.txt: If the reference files are to be updated for certain models, the reference files must be entered line by line in the text file update_ref.txt.
-Afterwards the file must be pushed with the CI commands command '''git commit -m "ci_update_ref"'''
+`update_ref.txt`: If the reference files are to be updated for certain models, the reference files must be entered line by line in the text file update_ref.txt.
+Afterwards the file must be pushed with the CI commands command `git commit -m "ci_update_ref"`

 ### 09_Setting

 This folder contains settings for the CI.
 The CI_setting.toml file contains the variables for the CI.
 Changes can be made in the toml file.
-The templates are then updated with the command python bin/02_CITests/07_ci_templates/ci_templates.py --setting.
+The templates are then updated with the command `python bin/02_CITests/07_ci_templates/ci_templates.py --setting`.